 WATCH: Mets host Reds on MLB The Show

-See how Jacob deGrom and the Mets fared against the Reds at Citi Field in Game 35 of the virtual season on MLB The Show 20.
+See how the Mets fare against the Reds at Citi Field in Game 37 of the virtual season on MLB The Show 20.

 Tweets